-Parents will be notified of the outcome of your in-year application in writing within 15 school days.
+Parents will be notified of the outcome of your in-year application within 15 school days, or sooner if possible.

 8. Appeals

 If your child's application for a place at the school is unsuccessful, you will be informed why admission was refused and given information about the process for hearing appeals.
 If you wish to appeal, you must set out the grounds for your appeal in writing and send it to the following address: